 Thought Primers: Thought Primers are based on exercises from our textbook, and their purpose is twofold: one, to practice applying the skills and concepts we're studying; two, to make sure you're "getting it" each step of the way.
 Each Thought Primer receives credit as follows: 1⁄2 credit (1 point) for problems you have completed and self-corrected, and 1⁄2 credit (1 point) for problems I check.
-When I check these problems, I'll identify any that are incorrect and send them back to you so you can correct them.
-Once all those problems are corrected, you'll receive the credit.
+When I check these problems, I'll identify any that are incorrect and send comments back to you so you can correct the problems and resubmit your thought primer.
+Once all those problems are corrected, you'll receive full credit.
 Pay careful attention to the last sentence.
-You have three NQA slips worth 1⁄2 credit for each of any three Thought Primers.
-See below for more information.